THE SQUARE ROOT OF A SONNET

 The Strange History of Black Holes

-Inthe summer of 1930, a nineteen-year-old Indian boy formulated the fundamental equations that govern the ultimate fate of the stars in our Universe.
-To his surprise, they indicated that certain stars were destined to collapse into nothingness and ultimately become those mysterious objects that we today call black holes.
+In the summer of 1930, a nineteen year old Indian boy boarded the steamship SS Pilsna to sail from Bombay to Cambridge.
+During the sea voyage, he formulated the fundamental equations that govern the ultimate fate of the stars in our Universe.
+To his surprise, the calculations showed that contrary to accepted belief, certain stars were destined to meet a violent end, collapsing into nothing to become those mysterious objects that we now call black holes.

-Based on true incidents, this is a story of ambition, friendship and betrayal set against the back drop of the epoch-making events of the twentieth century – the two world wars, the Indian freedom struggle and above all, the birth of the strange new sciences of relativity and quantum mechanics.
+A story of ambition, friendship and betrayal set against the back drop of the epoch-making events events of the twentieth century – the two great world wars, the Indian freedom struggle and above all, the birth of the strange new sciences of relativity and quantum mechanics.

 “Top marks for portraying such nuanced characters on stage along with distilling their complex scientific work.” – The Week